The LIBC Hotspots

 Language is part of human behavior and probably one of the most complex cognitive skills.
 Within the LIBC hotspot Language, a group of researchers is working on a better understanding of language functions and their neural basis.
 The research being carried out ranges from studying how people acquire language, auditory processing of speech, reading aloud, speech production to multilingualism and it includes clinical aspects as well (hearing impairment, stuttering, aphasia, etc.).

-We use pharmacological manipulations to study attention and performance, anxiety disorders, sexual reward learning, anesthesia and pain treatment, and learning and memory.
-We develop and apply brain imaging methods to study the influence of various pharmacological compounds on brain function and behavior.
+How do drugs effect the brain?
+We use pharmacological manipulations to study the effect on cognition.
+We develop and apply brain imaging methods to study the influence of various pharmacological compounds on brain function and behaviour.

 It is well-known that acute stress can lead to acute disturbances in cognition, mood and behaviour, and is a major precipitating and maintenance factor for long lasting disturbances like affective disorders and in the case of severe traumatic stress, posttraumatic stress disorder.
 Stress related disorders are among the most frequent medical disorders, with a huge impact on people’s life and society.
 Furthermore, research has shown that exposure to chronic stress during childhood, like emotional maltreatment, has detrimental effects on a child’s psychological and biological development.

 People aim at optimizing their health and well-being, for example by changing the way how to manage their lifestyle, and they try to maximize their current mental and physical health.
 The aim of this LIBC Hotspot's research is to support them in doing so by developing and evaluating strategies and procedures to increase, optimize, maintain, or regain one's mental and physical resources and performance.